 Learn Spanish Language: Spain and Tourism

 Experience-based tourism is booming.
-Travellers want to live new experiences in their trips and, while some look for safaris or canyoning, -others choose relax tourism, religious tourism, gastronomic tourism or artistic and cultural tourism.
-Among the most innovative stand out disaster tourism, political tourism, sports tourism or tourism especially focused on fashion lovers.
+Travellers want to live new experiences on their trips and, while some look for safaris or canyoning, others choose relaxing tourism, religious tourism, gastronomic tourism, or artistic and cultural tourism.
+Among the most innovative stand out disaster tourism, political tourism, sports tourism, or tourism especially focused on fashion lovers.

 Curiously enough, the concept of ‘experience’ is not so well developed within language tourism.
 For the occasional traveler, practicing a language during the holidays –as well as having direct contact with the local culture and customs–is subordinated either to having an acquaintance at the place of destination, to strike up conversations with whoever happens to be willing to talk, or to take up lessons at a typical language academy –something that usually dashes the idea of ‘vacation’.

 Therefore, let us highlight some initiatives in Spain that are working their way through the deep forest of international tourism seeking to provide language students and scholars not only with traditional learning but also with true ‘language experiences’.